coar-notify/coar-notify.net/webroot/content/specification/editorial/index.md

 * conforms to the Event Notifications in Value-Adding Networks specification
 * uses the W3C Activity Streams 2.0 model and properties where possible to promote broad interoperability
 * is easily implemented and useful in a range of use-cases
-* is clearly, accurately and comprehensively documented on a [dedicated website](https://notify.coar-repositories.org/)
+* is clearly, accurately and comprehensively documented on this website

 ## Process